BrodaNoel/cv/README.md

 * NodeJS + Express + MongoDB
 * AngularJS

 This stack was super productive for me until 2017, the moment where I found React and Firebase.
-So now, my stack for personal projects has this shape:
+So now, my stack for personal projects have this shape:
 * GIT
 * Firebase Hosting for static serving
 * Firebase Functions and Firebase Database for no-sql database and backend (creating some kind of REST API in Firebase Functions)
 * React (+JSX) + Redux + Thunks + Reselect as frontend
+* NodeJS and Express as backend

 ^ This is my current Stack.
-REST API, frontend with React and Backend using Express + NoSQL & Non-Relational-DB (like Mongo).
+REST API, frontend with React and Backend using Node + Express + NoSQL & Non-Relational-DB (like Mongo).
 Full ECMAScript stack.

 ## Companies where I worked?
 * Home.
 The best place to improve knowledge randomly.
 I'm working on personal projects to improve knowledge in different technologies.
 * CIDS UTN. ~2 years working as .NET developer, doing frontend stuff.
 (It's kind of software factory, inside a university)
 * Loteria de Cordoba. ~2 years working as full stack (SQL, PHP, Vanilla JavaScript).
 Government company.
 * Globant. ~2 years.
 Huge public software company.
 Frontend developer (PHP and AngularJS).
 Working on Disney projects.
 * Olapic. ~2 years.
 Startup.
 Working as frontend dev (AngularJS and Vanilla JavaScript), working on the Analytics team. (creating dashboards and those stufs).
 Company currently took over by Monotype.
+* Santex.
+Currently working here.

 So, as you can see, I worked at University, Government, Huge public company and Startups.